Looking for the best image search engines?

 - Safe Image Search: While finding your ideal image match on Google, you might tend to come across images that might be offensive or not suitable for viewing.
 But with Google’s safe search option (at the top-right of the page) you can filter explicit results turning it into a much safer image search engine for minors or children too.
 Other features include Google’s advanced image search and the option to share an image directly from the search result.

 This new change shouldn’t necessarily cause any issue with downloading images from Google.
 Instead, by visiting the websites where the images are hosted, you’ll get a better idea of the context of how the images are used and how you can use them in your project legally.

 But for those of you wondering how to search a picture in google and download it right away, there are ways to bring back the “view image” button to Google’s image search results.

 Google Images Advanced Search

-Google image’s advanced search option is a more advanced image search tool by Google which let’s you find out images with much more specific details like size, color or even file type and usage rights.
+Google image’s advanced search option is a more advanced image search tool by Google that lets you find out images with much more specific details like size, color, or even file type and usage rights.

-How to use Googles’s advanced image search option?
+How to use Google’s advanced image search option?

 You can filter the image search results based on:

 - Words: Filter images containing a certain word, only a specific word, one of a group of keywords, or remove images containing a particular word.

 - Size of image: You can search for images with a particular size or icons.